Design of the D-245 diesel engine

 Cylinder displacement - 4.75 l

-Direction of rotation of the crankshaft - Right
+Direction of crankshaft rotation - Right

 Compression ratio (calculated) - 15.1